satstep/satstep6600/README.md

 License
 --

-This work is licensed under the terms of Attribution-NonCommercial-ShareAlike 4.0 International ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+This work is licensed under the terms of the open source license: Creative Commons Attribution-ShareAlike 4.0 International ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).

 Disclaimer
 --